 Los Angeles— City Attorney Mike Feuer today opened up another new front in his work to protect public health, especially for youth.
 The CDC reports that there are at least 805 injuries due to vaping and 1 related deaths.
 This comes on the heels of Feuer’s office releasing a report last week to the City Council recommending a ban on flavored tobacco.
 On Friday the City Attorney announced a settlement with a vaping company for allegedly selling and marketing to youth.

-Feuer, standing with California Attorney General Xavier Becerra, announced that his office has launched “Your Body Knows.”
-Produced by the DTLA agency Sensis, it’s a multi-lingual educational campaign consisting of video spots for television, online and movie theaters, a website, social media, outdoor advertising and a series of community engagement opportunities all aimed at giving kids and their parents the facts about the harmful health impacts of vaping.
+Feuer, standing with California Attorney General Xavier Becerra, announced that his office has launched the "Your Body Knows" campaign, aimed at giving kids and their parents the facts about the harmful impacts of vaping.
+Produced by the DTLA agency Sensis, it’s a multi-lingual educational campaign consisting of video spots for television, online and movie theaters, a website, social media, outdoor advertising and a series of community engagement opportunities.
 Grant-funded through the Office of the Attorney General via the California Healthcare, Research and Prevention Tobacco Tax Act (Proposition 56), “Your Body Knows” aims to counter the skyrocketing rates of youth vaping, which almost doubled from 2017-2018, and engage parents in this crucial effort.

 “The vaping industry is reaping profits, but it's our kids who pay the price—by putting their health on the line,” said Feuer.
 "We're in the midst of a vape-centered public health emergency, with 20 percent of high-schoolers vaping and a crush of vape-related illness and death whose primary victims are young people.
 The vaping industry tries to mask these risks with kid-friendly flavors and celebrity marketing, but it won't get away with it.
 If the industry won't tell the truth about the chemicals vapers inhale, the risks of asthma and cancer and the increased likelihood vapers will start smoking traditional cigarettes, we will."